aenneb/aenneb.github.io/index.md

 # The Journey

-I was born in Germany, raised in Brussels, went back to Germany to study psychology at the University of Konstanz and currently live in the international chaos of New York city.
+I was born in Germany, raised in Brussels, returned to Germany to study psychology at the University of Konstanz and currently live in the international chaos of New York City.

-My joint interest in science, the beautiful and the arts have provided me with the somewhat exotic PhD topic of beauty.
+My joint interest in science, the beautiful, and the arts have provided me with the somewhat exotic PhD topic of beauty.
 I am trying to understand this unique experience from a psychological, experimental and quantitative perspective.

 When this humble professional goal does not tie me to my laptop, I let my thoughts wander on long runs through Brooklyn and Manhattan.
 And when my feet are tired from that, or from dancing, I try to pull out my sketchbook in memory of past desires to attend art school.